 Each year over 133,000 Americans die as a result of a stroke injury.
 What makes this number so devastating is that the vast majority of strokes are preventable.
 Strokes are the leading cause of disability in the United States.

 Depending on the type and severity, it’s entirely possible that individuals who have experienced a stroke are no longer able to work.
 If this is the case for you, you may qualify for Social Security Disability benefits from the Social Security Administration (SSA).

 Why an Awareness Month for Strokes?

-Every 40 seconds in the United States, someone has a stroke, impacting close to 800,000 people each year.
+Every 40 seconds in the United States, someone has a stroke, impacting 795,000 people each year.
 While these “brain attacks” can certainly be deadly, knowing the signs and symptoms can save lives, as well as decrease the long-term effects of a stroke.

 According to the American Stroke Association, only 8 percent of individuals can identify the most common stroke signs: Facial drooping, Arm Weakness, and Speech Difficulty.
 As time is of the essence in stroke care, fast identification of symptoms is crucial.

 More, many risk factors for stroke are modifiable.
 For example, high blood pressure is one of the leading causes of stroke, and yet many people do not get their blood pressure checked on a regular basis.
 Other modifiable factors include cholesterol levels, smoking, obesity, and diet.

 How Can Someone Who Has Had a Stroke Qualify for Social Security Disability Benefits?

 To determine if your stroke is disabling enough to earn benefits, the SSA will first consult their medical guide of impairments, also known as the Blue Book.
 A stroke is listed in section 11.04, vascular insult to the brain, of the Blue Book.